Deep Learning in Asset Pricing

 Figure \ref{fig:no-macro} summarizes the effect of conditioning on the hidden macroeconomic state variables.
 First, we add the 178 macroeconomic variables as predictors to all networks without reducing them to the hidden state variables.
-The performance for the out-of-sample Sharpe Ratio of the LS, EN, FFN and GAN model completely collapses.
+The performance for the out-of-sample Sharpe ratio of the LS, EN, FFN and GAN model completely collapses.
 First, conditioning only on the last normalized observation of the macroeconomic variables, which is usually an increment, does not allow to detect a dynamic structure, e.g. a business cycle.
-The decay in the Sharpe Ratio indicates that using only the past macroeconomic information results in a loss of valuable information.
+The decay in the Sharpe ratio indicates that using only the past macroeconomic information results in a loss of valuable information.
 Even worse, including the large number of irrelevant variables actually lowers the performance compared to a model without macroeconomic information.
 Although the models use a form of regularization, a too large number of irrelevant variables makes it harder to select those that are actually relevant.
 The results for the in-sample training data illustrate the complete overfitting when the large number of macroeconomic variables is included.
 FFN, EN and LS without macroeconomic information perform better and that is why we choose them as the comparison benchmark models.
-GAN without the macroeconomic but only firm-specific variables has an out-of-sample Sharpe Ratio that is around 10\% lower than with the macroeconomic hidden states.
+GAN without the macroeconomic but only firm-specific variables has an out-of-sample Sharpe ratio that is around 10\% lower than with the macroeconomic hidden states.
 This is another indication that it is relevant to include the dynamics of the time series.
-The UNC model uses only unconditional moments as the objective function, but includes the LSTM hidden states in the factor weights.
-The Sharpe Ratio is around a 20\% lower than the GAN with hidden states.
-Hence, it is not only important to include the hidden states in the weights and loadings but also in the objective function to identify the times when they matter for pricing.
+The UNC model uses only unconditional moments as the objective function, that is, we use a constant conditioning function $g$, but include the LSTM hidden states in the factor weights.
+The Sharpe ratio is around 20\% lower than the GAN with hidden states.
+These results confirm the insights from the last subsection.
+Hence, it is not only important to include all characteristics and the hidden states in the weights and loadings of SDF but also in the conditioning function $g$ to identify the assets and times that matter for pricing.